mfirhas/mfathirirhas.github.io/resume.md

   <!-- summary -->
   <div class="mdl-card__supporting-text supporting-text-wide resume-font-summary">
-    <p align="center"><small>Highly passionate and enthusiast Software Engineer mostly in backend development, some frontend, and some devops.
-Love to tinkering with alot of stuffs from programming languages to frameworks and any other tools.</small></p>
+    <p align="center"><small>Highly passionate and enthusiast Software Engineer mostly in backend development, some frontend, and a little devops things.
+Love to tinkering with alot of stuffs from programming languages to frameworks and any other tools.
+Always attempt to write good, refactored and clean code through automated workflow and deployment.</small></p>
   </div>

   <!-- contacts -->